antonig/VBScript/VBScript_graphics/README.md

 The samples cover two different approaches:

 ### rastergraphic.vbs
- has a class that draws to a BMP (24 or 8 bit) file.
+ has a class that draws to a BMP (32 or 8 bit) file.
  The program supplies a palette for 8 bits but a custom one can be provided.
- Only 4 primitives: pixel, line, circle and filled box at the moment The demo displays the palette, and draws on top of it a couple of lines and a circle
+ Only 4 primitives: pixel, line, circle and filled box at the moment The demo does two drawings, a colorwheel in 32 bits and displays the palette and a couple of primitives in 8 bits

 ### turtle_graphics.vbs:
  has a class that issues SVG vectorial graphic commands to an HTML file.